-Make Music Day comes to Connecticut on Thursday, June 21st, 2018!
+Make Music Day returns to Connecticut on Monday, June 21st, 2021!

 Charles Ives.
 Horace Silver.
 Michael Bolton.
 Tune-Yards.
 You.

 Make Music Connecticut offers all native and newcomer residents of the Constitution State the opportunity to add a chorus to the rich musical history of Connecticut.
 On Friday, June 21, 2019, Connecticuters will celebrate the Summer Solstice, the longest day of the year, with song.

 We invite artists of all ages and genres, amateur and professional alike, to sign up to perform free concerts on June 21 in public spaces throughout the state.
 Everyone is welcome, and we mean everyone — even if you’ve never touched an instrument before, our twelve regional organizers will have free music lessons and special hands-on music making opportunities just for you.
 And if you have a location to offer — a storefront, park, porch, or sidewalk — we invite you to sign up to host musicians on June 21.
 Just click on your local celebration to get started!